What is vegan leather?

 In August 2014, I became vegan overnight for ethical reasons.
 This change forced me to not only completely transform what I ate but also changed the way I purchased consumer goods made with leather or any animal skin for that matter.

-Unlike Maša who waited until she wore down her leather products before discarding, I couldn’t bear the thought of representing animal skin through what I owned.
+Unlike my wife, Maša who waited until she wore down her leather products before discarding, I couldn’t bear the thought of representing animal skin through what I owned.
 If not for anyone, for myself.

 So I donated every leather product I had that was reasonable to do so.
 For instance, some of the fixtures in my car at the time was made of leather.
 But I didn’t sell it.